charlesangus/DeepC/README.md

 ## Plugins

 What are the tools offered in the DeepC toolkit?
+You can read a quick description of each one below, and then head over to the [Examples](https://github.com/charlesangus/DeepC/wiki/Examples) page for some visuals.

 ### DeepCGrade